flaneuse/Haiti-WASH2016/R/README.md

 * loads in all necessary packages
 * sets working directory for location of raw data
 * imports geographically-offset household cluster locations
-* imports shapefiles of administrative units of Haiti.
+* imports shapefiles of administrative units of Haiti and relevant basemaps

 ### `HT_02_importDHS_hh.R`